seemethere/docker-w2wCIScripts/packer/TP5/packer.readme.md

     - v2 in azuretp5v2.vhd represents the version of the VHD.
 Increment each rebuild.
   - Image created (Add-AzureVMImage -imagename azuretp5v2 -MediaLocation https://tp5.blob.core.windows.net/vhds/azuretp5v2.vhd -OS Windows)

-- Make sure $env:password is set to the jenkins account password you want

 - Run packer.ps1

 - Keep the name of the image handy as you'll need that to create a new VM from that image.